 You do not spend much

 Private lessons and music schools cost money.
-Self-taught lessons erase the financial implication of getting a tutor.
+Self taught piano lessons erase the financial implication of getting a tutor.
 Even though it’s worth it to get a tutor, you might not have the fees required so this approach represents an advantage.

 Music classes may involve broader areas like history, analysis and other technicalities that you may not necessarily need.
 Learning yourself gives the flexibility to choose areas that apply to your specific learning goal which for many people is to learn for leisure.